yaxu/icfp24/src/icfp.md

 past ten years in the TidalCycles system, which is designed for creative, live exploration of musical (and other) patterns.

-In the following I will step through the process of building a representation, taking Elliot's definition of behaviour in Fran as a worthy starting point, and the definition of pattern in TidalCycles (with some simplifications) as an endpoint.
+In the following I will step us through the process of building a representation, taking Elliot's definition of behaviour in Fran as a worthy starting point, and the definition of pattern in TidalCycles as an end point (with some simplifications).
 This is done in a practical, literate programming style, using the Haskell programming language.
-Example patterns are visualised, generated directly from the code in the paper.
-We will end up with a representation that is slightly simplified to but conceptually the same as that used in the TidalCycles programming language.
+Example patterns are visualised, generated directly from the code in this paper.

-Our starting point is the following `Behaviour` type from Fran:
+Our starting point then, is the `Behaviour` type from Fran:

 ```haskell ignore
 type Time = Double
 type Behaviour a = Time -> [a]
 ```

-This principled start represents behaviours as functions of time, or in other words, time-varying values.
-There might be more than one value active at a particular point in time, hence the function returns a list of values.
+This represents behaviours elegantly as functions of time, or in other words, time-varying values.
+There might be more than one value active at a particular point in time, hence these behaviours returns a list of values.
+Fran also defines an event model, but here we focus entirely on pure behaviours that have no state beyond time.

 ## Rational time

-According to Elliot, `Time` in FRP should be _real_, therefore having arbitrary time precision, without building a notion of samplerate into the representation itself.
-In practice, Fran uses double precision, floating point numbers for representing time.
-Floating point numbers are certainly efficient, but leave us with the problem of how to deal with floating point errors in time calculations.
+According to Elliot, time in FRP should be _real_, therefore having arbitrary levels of precision, without building a notion of samplerate into the representation itself.
+In practice, Fran uses double-precision floating point numbers for representing time.
+Floating point numbers are certainly efficient, but leave us with the problem of how to deal with associated errors in time calculations, for instance by building some tolerance into comparison between values.

-To avoid floating point headaches, here I instead use rational time as a practical alternative.
-Unlike floating point numbers, this means ratios that are common in media arts can be properly represented, e.g. durations of 1/3 for triplets in music, and 1/24 for frame frequencies in video animation.
+To avoid such floating point headaches, here I instead use rational time as a practical alternative.
+Unlike floating point numbers, this will support ratios that are common in media arts, e.g. durations of 1/3 for triplets in music, and 1/24 for frame frequencies in video animation.

 ```haskell ignore
 type Time = Rational